dereneaton/ipyrad/newdocs/pedicularis_.rst

 Because the point of this tutorial is to demonstrate run times and statistics, I will leave the rest of the parameters at their defaults and simply run all remaining steps.
-Further below I will explain in more detail the stats files for each step and what the values mean.
+Further below I will explain in more detail the stats files for each step and the meaning of the stats values.
-To fully assemble this data set on a 4-core laptop takes about 2.25 hours.
-The example here was run on a 20-core workstation and can finish in ~20 minutes.

 .. code:: bash